DannySauval/TradeNote/brokers/README.md

 - If multiple accounts are present, isolate them to 1 account at a time
 - If trading options, futures, etc., ensure the Underlying Symbol exists
 - May need to set the Underlying Symbol as the ticker from the Symbol column
-- Sort the trades by Order Time
+- Sort the trades by Order Time.
+You can use the `TradeNoteIBKRFormatter.py` from the `Scripts` folder to do so: python3 ./TradeNoteIBKRFormatter.py TradeNoteExport_365_15.12.2024.csv TradeNoteExport_365_15.12.2024_processed.csv

 - Remove any Open Trades
 - Add an Order Time to Expired Contracts rather than leaving the fields empty